odevsp/ckanext-storage_file/README.rst

 Requirements
 ------------

-1. You Need to be Ckan administrator to access this method.
+1. You need to be Ckan administrator to access this method.

 ------------
 Installation